Pronaaf2k/portfoliowebsite/src/pages/portfolio/projects/spotifyscraper.md

 This Python utility, **spotifyscraper**, was developed for highly specific music industry research.
 It goes beyond conventional scraping by implementing granular filters to curate a list of genuinely emerging artists based on recent activity (2024+ releases) and low follower counts (<10,000).

 ## 🎛️ Advanced Filtering Logic
 A key feature is the extensive, multi-layer blocklist that filters out artists based on cultural, geographic, or linguistic keywords found in their names, genres, or bios, focusing the discovery pool away from predefined demographic regions (South/Southeast Asia, Africa, and Muslim communities).
+This demanded deep domain knowledge translated into meticulous keyword matching.

 ## 💾 Stateful Execution
 The scraper uses JSON files (`seen_artists.json`, `inactive_artists.json`) to maintain state between runs.
-This prevents redundant API calls and ensures efficient processing, allowing the tool to resume searches exactly where it left off, maximizing API rate limits.
+This prevents redundant API calls and ensures efficient processing, allowing the tool to resume searches exactly where it left off, maximizing API rate limits and optimizing build time.

 ## 💡 Technologies used

 - **Primary Language:** Python
-- **API Interaction:** Requests to Spotify Web API
+- **API Interaction:** Requests
 - **Data Persistence:** JSON (State Management)
 - **Output:** Structured Markdown generation